Formal Attire Guide: What to Wear to Every Event

 Black Tie: The Gold Standard of Formal Events

 Black tie is what most people think of when they hear "formal."
-It is the most common high-formality dress code, applied to galas, charity fundraisers, formal weddings, and awards ceremonies.
-A 2025 analysis by fashion data platform Edited found that searches for "black tie outfit" increase by 340% during November and December, driven by holiday gala season.
+It's the most common high-formality dress code, applied to galas, charity fundraisers, formal weddings, and awards ceremonies.
+Search interest for "black tie outfit" spikes through November and December, driven by holiday gala season.

 For women: A floor-length evening gown is classic, but a well-chosen cocktail dress at knee or midi length is fully appropriate for black tie events in 2026.
-The key is elevated fabric: silk, satin, velvet, crepe, or sequins.
-Accessories should be refined, with a clutch bag and evening jewelry.
+The key is fabric: silk, satin, velvet, crepe, or sequins.
+Accessories stay refined, with a clutch bag and evening jewelry.
 Heels are standard, though elegant embellished flats are increasingly accepted.
-For more on how to leverage black for formal events, see our guide to black outfit ideas.
+For more on how to use black for formal events, see our black outfit ideas guide.

 For men: A black tuxedo with satin or grosgrain lapels, a white dress shirt with French cuffs, a black bow tie (not a necktie), and black patent leather or highly polished dress shoes.
 A cummerbund or formal vest completes the look.
 Midnight blue tuxedos are an accepted alternative to black.